programmerraja/MyBlog/content/notes/2024/Prompt Engineering.md

  By leveraging in-context learning abilities, CoT prompting encourages a language model to more effectively solve complex problems by outputting along with its solution a corresponding “chain of thought” (i.e., a step-by-step explanation for how the problem was solved).
 The model can be prompted to generate a chain of thought via a few-shot learning approach that provides several chain of thought exemplars; see above.
 The CoT technique is most effective when the map from input to output is highly non-trivial; e.g., math or multi-step reasoning problems.

-Note: use COT for mathematical and reasoning where the perform good check out [here](https://arxiv.org/pdf/2409.12183) for more
+Note: use COT for mathematical and reasoning where the perform good. check out [here](https://arxiv.org/pdf/2409.12183) for more

 Prompt
 ```